KDE/digikam-doc/left_sidebar/dates_view.rst

     The digiKam Date View from Left sidebar

-The Dates View organizes your photographs based on their dates. digiKam uses either the Exif date or, if no Exif date is available, the last modification time of the file.
+The Dates View organizes your photographs based on the date of the photograph. digiKam uses either the Exif date or, if no Exif date is available, the last modification time of the file.

 When you select a month from the list, all images from that month are displayed in the icon-View.
-You can select days or weeks in the date sheet at the bottom of the Left Sidebar to show only the images from the selected dates.
+You can select days or weeks in the calendar at the bottom of the Left Sidebar to show only the images from the selected dates.